mgoellnitz/trackdown/README.md

  Martin Goellnitz  / Sun Nov 13 12:55:45 2016 [a745c43eb4a444bae91dc15d2b601f78e63e8722](https://github.com/mgoellnitz/trackdown/commit/a745c43eb4a444bae91dc15d2b601f78e63e8722)

     refs #REDMINE mirror now extracts more details from the original tickets

+## ASSIGNMENT of issues should be part of the format and tooling

+*1.0*

+We need a facility to deal with assignments of tickets to illustrate, who is currently working on an issue at least as an optional part of the format.

+Additionally some support in the tooling is needed to list issues assigned to the current user

 ## COPY release notes.